rekit88/ITFnd100-Mod07-/docs/index.md

 **Dev:** *P.Timchenko*
 **Date:** *5/23/2021*

 ## “Pickling” is the process whereby a Python object hierarchy is converted into a byte stream, and “unpickling” is the inverse operation, whereby a byte stream (from a binary file or bytes-like object) is converted back into an object hierarchy.
+## Description: A simple example of storing data in a binary file.

-### Result of this script see Figure 1.
+### Result of this script see Figure 1-2.
 ```
 # ------------------------------------------------- #
-# Title: Lab7-1
+# Title: Assignment07
 # Description: A simple example of storing data in a binary file
-# ChangeLog: (Who, When, What)
+# ChangeLog: P.Timchenko, Initial script.
-# <YourName>,<1.1.2030>,Created Script
+# Pavel Timchenko, 5/23/2021, Created Script
 # ------------------------------------------------- #

 import pickle